Mortgage Broker vs Bank in North Brisbane, QLD: The 2026 Guide

 When you go direct to a bank, you get one assessment from one lender.
 You might get approved, but you'll never know if another lender would have offered you a better rate, higher borrowing capacity, or more suitable loan features.

-What's the biggest mistake borrowers make when choosing?
+What's the biggest mistake borrowers make when choosing between a broker and a bank?

 Assuming their existing bank will give them the best deal.
 Banking loyalty rarely translates to better home loan terms.
 In fact, existing customers often get worse rates than new customers because banks know they're less likely to switch.